 What Is A DNA Testing Kit?

 It’s exactly what it sounds like.
-A DNA testing kit is a product designed to collect a sample of your DNA for in-depth analysis.
+A DNA testing kit, such as a home dna paternity test, is a product designed to collect a sample of your DNA for in-depth analysis.

 After ordering your kit, you’ll receive it in approximately five business days.
 The process is simple – either spit into the collection vial provided, or swab your cheek with an applicator.
 After securing the container, send it back to the lab for analysis.